gitricko/sonarless/README.md

           sonar-source-path: 'src'
 ```

-## Scan code and fail build if metrics below expectation
+## Scan code and fail build if metrics is below expectation

 ```yaml
 jobs: